YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 ### Missing class

-Level 1: Highlight problem statement element
+Level 1: Highlight sentence of problem statement element

 Level 2: Text response:

-> Make sure you have modeled all the concepts in the problem description.
+> Make sure you have modeled all the classes in the problem description.

-Level 3: Text response:
+Level 3: Highlight problem statement element

-> You are missing a class.

 Level 4: Parameterized Response